Everything you need to know about Don Giovanni in one place – right here!

 What is this production like?

 The set provides a forum for the opera, which is, as Set and Costume Designer Madeleine Boyd says, ‘really all about people’s personalities and interaction’.
-Several scenes are staged Punch and Judge style within a puppet show booth, leading us to wonder who is pulling the characters’ strings, and providing much comedy.
+Several scenes are staged Punch and Judy style within a puppet show booth, leading us to wonder who is pulling the characters’ strings, and providing much comedy.

 To see more photos, visit the Don Giovanni webpage » Gallery